Capital strike. Now that’s a name I’ve not heard in a long time. But it’s not dead . . . not yet.

 Likewise, Claus Offe used the possibility of capital strike to identify the limits of the welfare state:

 The constraints that the capitalist economy imposes upon the state, thereby disorganizing its capacity to maintain ‘order’ by responding effectively to political demands and requirements, are based upon capital’s power to obstruct.
 As long as investment decisions are ‘free’, that is, as long as they obey the rule of maximum expected profitability, the decisive variable constraining ‘realistic’ political opinions is what Kalecki has called ‘business confidence’.
 The ultimate political sanction is non-investment or the threat of it (just as much as the ultimate source of power of the individual capitalist vis-à-vis the individual worker is non-employment or termination of employment).
 The foundation of capitalist power and domination is this institutionalized right of capital withdrawal, of which economic crisis is nothing but the aggregate manifestation.
 (Offe, Contradictions of the Welfare State, p.
 244)

 Today, however, this leftist argument isn’t heard much, probably because real challenges to the power of capital are so thin on the ground.
-But lately I’ve noticed that “capital strike”, like “capitalism” before it, seems to have gone from a left-wing pejorative to a term that is proudly claimed by Capital and its agents.
-Here’s Charles Krauthammer explaining that Capital is on strike against the Obama administration (he says the phrase right at the end of the clip):
+But lately I’ve noticed that “capital strike,” like “capitalism” before it, seems to have gone from a left-wing pejorative to a term that is proudly claimed by Capital and its agents.
+Here’s Charles Krauthammer explaining that Capital is on strike against the Obama administration:

 And just the other day, John Boehner said in a speech that “job creators” (Republican code for capitalists) are on strike: